Abraham Lincoln ~ February 12, 1809 - April 15, 1865

 Lincoln tried and won a case here in Mount Vernon, Illinois in 1859.
 This sculptor gave him really big hands.

-The world's largest covered wagon, "Railsplitter Covered Wagon" can be found in Lincoln IL
+The world's largest covered wagon, "Railsplitter Covered Wagon" can be found in Lincoln, Illinois.

 Here is a young Lincoln lawyer in Pontiac, Illinois.